 At The Willows at Red Oak Recovery, we provide women’s heroin addiction treatment.
 In fact, we only specialize in substance abuse treatment for women.
 Focusing on only women allows us to hone our recovery efforts to give you the respect you deserve.
 Some of the programs that we may use for you include:

 - Holistic treatment

-Don’t let fear of withdrawal keep you from seeking help for a rehab facility like Red Oak Recovery.
-Learn more about how long does heroin withdrawal last.
-Call us anytime at 855-773-0614 to get treatment.
+Don’t let fear of withdrawal keep you from seeking help from a rehab facility like The Willows at Red Oak Recovery.
+Learn more about how long does heroin withdrawal lasts.
+Call us anytime at 855.773.0614 to get treatment.